 - The timber stairs from Sandy Beach Park to River Park as well as along the Britannia escarpment have been completed, and are open.

 - Upgrades to the playground at Sandy Beach.

 - Planting/Implementation of living fences will provide natural barriers and enhancements to fencing to better integrate structures into the park aesthetic.

 For a complete and detailed listing of all Council-approved actions and improvements in this project, please refer to the Design Development Plan.
 Signs regarding the planned work are posted at various locations throughout the park for citizen awareness.
 Work will continue as planned, and is expected to be completed by the end of 2016, dependant on weather and other mitigating factors.
 Any questions or comments can be directed to Calgary Parks by contacting 311.

 If you see any destructive or suspicious behaviour, please report it to Calgary Police Services by calling their non-emergency line at 403-266-1234.

 From 2009-11, The City of Calgary Parks worked with stakeholder groups and the public to develop a management and design development plan for the park.
 The plan was developed to address stakeholder concerns about environmental damage, aging amenities and user-group conflicts.

 The two main goals for this planning process were:

-- A phased Design Development Plan (DDP) which identifies opportunities for improvement related to off-leash dog use, biophysical impact of over-use in general relating to park health and maintenance, impact of use by river rafters, appropriate location of internal trails/regional pathways, increasing pedestrian access and use by nearby residents, and traffic and parking.
+- A phased Design Development Plan (DDP) identifies opportunities for improvement related to off-leash dog use, impact of over-use in general relating to park health and maintenance, impact of use by river rafters, appropriate location of internal trails/regional pathways, increasing pedestrian access and use by nearby residents, and traffic and parking.